 Onavo is a VPN client by data security app developers Onavo Protect.
 The company was acquired by Facebook earlier, but it has now started popping up on Facebook’s iOS app, with a banner that reads “protect” smack in the navigation menu.
 It is hard to miss!
-Clicking on this “Protect” banner redirects all users to the Onavo Protect VPN app, which is listed on Apple’s app store.
+Clicking on this “Protect” banner redirects all users to the Onavo Protect VPN Android app, which is listed on Android’s app store.

 Most people will feel the urge to click as a VPN is meant to enhance security.
 You’d say “hey this is great, Facebook is giving me a free VPN app.”
 Though in reality, it is more than a VPN, it is corporate spyware at its best.